-- Contact the National Center on Protection Orders and Full Faith & Credit to get more information about the federal firearm law and how it applies to you: 1-800-903-0111 x 2.
+- You can also contact the National Center on Protection Orders and Full Faith & Credit to get more information about the federal firearm law and how it applies to you: 1-800-903-0111 x2.

-- Contact a local domestic violence organization in your area - see our KS Advocates and Shelters page.
+- You can contact a local domestic violence organization in your area on our Places that Help page.